 When to use cosmeceuticals

 Cosmeceuticals are specifically made to give faster, more “dramatic” results.
 However, with this comes the importance of knowing exactly how to use and combine those actives, as we do not want the user to have any negative reactions.

-Which is why if a friend recommends a trusted product you shouldn’t think, “Well it worked for her, let’s give a go”.
+So if it worked for a friend, it might not agree with your skin type.
 I always advise patients to consult a skin care professional, or a doctor who works in an aesthetic clinic to advise you on products that are specifically going to help you get the results you want to see on your skin.”

-Some cosmeceutical products are very active and the user then needs to be coached as to what to expect and what healing phases they will go through when using these products.
-Retinol (better known as vitamin A) is an amazing treatment for mild to moderate acne for instance but unfortunately it can also create sun sensitivity and a mild rash known as a retinoid reaction and for this reason, one has to use it preferably at night and introduce it very slowly.
+Some cosmeceutical products are very active and the user then needs to be coached about what to expect and what healing phases they will go through when using these products.
+Retinol (better known as vitamin A) is an amazing treatment for mild to moderate acne for instance, but unfortunately, it can also create sun sensitivity and a mild rash known as a retinoid reaction.
+For this reason, one has to use it preferably at night and introduce it very slowly.
 For this reason, the majority of very active and very effective cosmeceuticals cannot be purchased in department stores or pharmacies.
 They have to be acquired from clinics and practices where there are qualified doctors or aesthetic therapists who have specifically been trained on how to use these products.

 Can you use cosmetics and cosmeceuticals together?

 If you would like to use cosmetics and cosmeceuticals together, consult the person who is going to be helping you with your cosmeceuticals and let them know exactly what cosmetic products you have so that they can help you to integrate the two.